ymirsky/GhostBusters/README.md

 	3. Install OpenCV
 		1. Run: ```pip install opencv-python```

-### Conflicts, Missing Modules, Errors...
+### Conflicts, Missing Modules, and Errors...
 Oh My!
-If you are having trouble running the code after follwing the above steps (e.g., missing modules or version conflicts), you can install the conda vitual environment we used:
+If you are having trouble running the code after following the above steps (e.g., missing modules or version conflicts), you can install the Anaconda virtual environment we used:

 cd into the GhostBuster directory and run:
 ```